Eastern bluebird: Breeding

 Mating occurs in the spring and summer.
 A mature female typically raises two broods each season.
 Nests are constructed in trees within abandoned woodpecker holes or other cavities that provide adequate protection (usually several feet above ground).
 Construction of the nest is done primarily by the female and takes around 10 days to complete.
 These nests are small, cup-like structures lined with grass, feathers, stems, and hairs.
 Each female lays three to seven light-blue or, rarely, white eggs.
 The female incubates the eggs, which hatch after 13 to 16 days.
 The young cannot care for themselves upon hatching.
 The female broods the chicks for up to seven days after hatching.
 Fledglings then leave the nest 15 to 20 days after hatching.

 Both parents cooperate in raising the young, which they feed a diet consisting almost entirely of insects.
 Some young stay around the nest to help raise another brood.
 Fledglings are grayish in color, with speckled breasts.
 The blue color becomes much more prominent and the speckles on their breasts disappear as they mature.
 Bluebirds may begin breeding the summer after they are hatched.

 Eastern bluebirds can live for 6 to 10 years.
 The longest recorded lifespan for a bluebird is 10 years and five months.
 However, most bluebirds die within their first year of life.
 Starvation and freezing are a danger to the young, but most threats come from other animals, including humans.
 Natural predators of eggs and nestlings can include eastern chipmunks, flying squirrels, American black bears, fire ants, and raccoons.
-Bluebirds of all ages (including adults) are threatened by rat snakes, racers, American kestrels, and domestic cats.
+Bluebirds of all ages (including adults) are threatened by rat snakes, Eastern racers, American kestrels, and domestic cats.
 Introduced species such as European starlings and house sparrows are competitors for nesting sites.
 Non-nesting adults face predation by all native species of falcons, owls, and most varieties of hawks, particularly those in the genus Accipiter.
 When approached by a predator, the male makes a song-like warning cry.
 If no male is present, a threatened female will begin to sing, hoping to attract a protective male back to the territory.
 Both males and females also flick their wings and warble when predators are nearby.